Lakshmanaraja/AI-Projects-using-Pytorch/Readme.md

-# Illustrating Neural Style Transfer using Pytorch
+# Illustrating Neural Style Transfer using PyTorch

 This project is inspired from Guided project in Coursera and Documentation in PyTorch